arthi2900/app1/docs/prd.md

   - Real-time filtering as user types or selects filter options
   - Clear filters button to reset all search and filter criteria

-#### 5.3.2 Teacher-Subject-Class-Section Mapping (Heart of the System)
-- Principal assigns teachers to specific subjects, classes, and sections
+#### 5.3.2 Teacher-Subject-Class-Section Mapping\n- Principal assigns teachers to specific subjects, classes, and sections
 - Mapping interface:
   - Teacher selection (dropdown from school teachers)
   - Subject selection (dropdown from school subjects)